LCPQ/qcmath/README.md

 Since the Fock matrix relies on the MO coefficients $\mathbf{C}$, which are obtained from the Fock matrix itself, these equations necessitate a self-consistent solution.
 To facilitate this process, various options can be specified to customize the calculations and achieve desired outcomes:
 - an initial guess of the Fock matrix needs to be diagonalized to give the MO coefficients and this initial guess is described by the keyword `"guess_type"`
   - `"guess_type"="core"` (default) corresponds to the core Hamiltonian defined as $\mathbf{H_c} = \mathbf{T} + \mathbf{V}$ where $\mathbf{T}$ is the kinetic energy matrix and $\mathbf{V}$ is the external potential.
-  - `"guess_type"="huckel"`  corresponds to the Hückel Hamiltonian
+  - `"guess_type"`$\rightarrow$`="huckel"` corresponds to the Hückel Hamiltonian
   - `"guess_type"="random"`  corresponds to random MO coefficients

 - converging HF calculation
   - `"maxSCF"`: maximum number of iterations, by default `"maxSCF"=100`
   - `"threshHF"`: convergence threshold on the commutator $\mathbf{F} \mathbf{P} \mathbf{S} - \mathbf{S} \mathbf{P} \mathbf{F}$, by default `"threshHF"=10^-7`
   - `"DIIS"`: rely on the Direct Inversion in the Iterative Subspace (DIIS) where the Fock matrix is extrapolated at each iteration using the ones of the previous iterations, by default `"DIIS"=True`
   - `"n_DIIS"`: size of the DIIS space, by default `"n_DIIS"=5`
-  - `level_shift`: a level shift increases the gap between the occupied and virtual orbitals, it can help to converge the SCF process for systems with a small HOMO-LUMO gap, by default `"level_shift"=0.0`eV
+  - `"level_shift"`: a level shift increases the gap between the occupied and virtual orbitals, it can help to converge the SCF process for systems with a small HOMO-LUMO gap, by default `"level_shift"=0.0`eV

 - orthogonalization matrix with the keyword `"ortho_type"`
   - `"ortho_type"="lowdin"` (default): Löwdin orthogonalization